SynBioDex/libSBOL/README.md

 libSBOL 2.0.1
 ======================================

-**libSBOL** is a SWIG-Python wrapper around [libSBOL](https://github.com/SynBioDex/libSBOL), a module for reading, writing, and constructing genetic designs according to the standardized specifications of the [Synthetic Biology Open Language (SBOL)](http://www.sbolstandard.org/).
+[libSBOL](https://github.com/SynBioDex/libSBOL) is a C++ library for reading, writing, and constructing genetic designs according to the standardized specifications of the [Synthetic Biology Open Language (SBOL)](http://www.sbolstandard.org/).
 USE CASE
 ========
 ![](crispr_repression2.png)